Geequlim/NativeDialogs/README.md

 -----------------
 **Use native dialogs with same code on Windows,Mac OSX and Linux(GTK3 required).**

+## Features:
+* C++11 support and required
+* Easy to use
+* Native user interface
+* Native message dialog
+* Native file chooser dialog
+* Native color picker dialog

-### Integrate to your project
+## Integrate to your project
 * Add all files under src to your project
 * inclue NativeDialog.h file to your code
 * Remove code under osx if it's not a OSX application
 * Remove code under win if it's not a Windows application

-### Dependences
+## Dependences

 * r-lyeh's [bubble](https://github.com/r-lyeh/bubble) for message dialog on Window
 * GTK3 is required on Linux
 * Cocoa framework on Mac OSX

-# Usage:
+## Usage:

-### Features:

-* C++11 support and required
-* Easy to use
-* Native user interface
-* Native message dialog
-* Native file chooser dialog
-* Native color picker dialog

 ### Message Dialog